-- providing proof of Examiner certification to the Affiliate before the examination begins - reviewing proof of candidate prerequisites - ensuring that adequate safety supervision is provided - providing a fair evaluation for each candidate - completing and signing the test sheet - retaining a copy of the signed test sheet for the Examiner's records
+- Providing proof of Examiner certification to the Affiliate before the examination begins. - Reviewing proof of candidate prerequisites. - Ensuring that adequate safety supervision is provided. - Providing a fair evaluation for each candidate. - Completing and manually signing the test sheet (no electronic signatures accepted). - Retaining a copy of the signed test sheet for their records.